serika-dev/Terms-Privacy/Terms.md

 - **Content Removal Requests**: If you encounter any content that infringes on your copyright, violates applicable laws, or otherwise breaches these Terms, please contact us at **[copyright@serika.dev](mailto\:copyright@serika.dev)**.
 We will review and, if appropriate, remove or restrict access to such content in accordance with applicable laws and our policies.

 - **Data Usage, AI Training, and Privacy**: By using the Platform, you acknowledge and agree to the terms of our Privacy Policy, which is incorporated by reference.
 User messages are NOT used for AI training unless you have explicitly opted in to the AI training program.
 Data from users participating in the beta program (except for messages) may be used to improve user services, but will NEVER be used to train or develop a custom AI LLM unless you have opted in to the AI training program.
 Error reports are sent automatically to us via a secure webhook and you cannot opt out of this process.
 For more information, please review our Privacy Policy.
+ - **Data Usage, AI Training, and Privacy**: By using the Platform, you acknowledge and agree to the terms of our Privacy Policy, which is incorporated by reference.
+User messages are NOT used for AI training unless you have explicitly opted in to the AI training program.
+Data from users participating in the beta program (except for messages) may be used to improve user services, but will NEVER be used to train or develop a custom AI LLM unless you have opted in to the AI training program.
+Error reports are sent automatically to us via a secure webhook and you cannot opt out of this process.
+For more information, please review our Privacy Policy.
+For Toka, we collect typical microblogging data categories necessary to operate the service (e.g., profiles, posts, replies, reposts/quotes, likes, bookmarks, follower/following relationships, mutes/blocks, lists, safety settings, and notification preferences), as described in detail in the Privacy Policy.

 ---